machapraveen/git-contributions/README.md

-# Push Activity Logs - GitHub Contribution Tracker
+# Push Activity Logs - Advanced GitHub Contribution Tracker

 Track your coding activity and maintain your GitHub contribution streak automatically!
-This extension monitors your file changes and helps you maintain a consistent contribution history.
+This powerful extension monitors your file changes, provides detailed analytics, and can even maintain your contribution streak without any manual intervention.

 ## Features

-- 📊 **Tracks all file changes** in your workspace.
+- 📊 **Tracks all file changes** in your workspace with intelligent filtering.
 - ⏱️ **Automatically saves activity logs** periodically.
 - 🔄 **Maintains daily summaries** of your coding activity.
-- 📈 **Generates detailed statistics** about your work.
+- 📈 **Generates detailed statistics** about your work with a beautiful dashboard.
 - 🚀 **One-click push** to maintain your GitHub streak.
+- 🤖 **Automatic streak agent** that can maintain your GitHub contribution streak without manual intervention.
+- 💡 **Smart commit messages** that accurately describe your work.
+- 🔗 **GitHub API integration** to track your contribution streak in real-time.
+- 📱 **Activity dashboard** with charts and visualizations of your coding habits.

 ## Installation